 The battlefield for drones has been Yemen, Pakistan, Afghanistan, Libya, Iraq, and Somalia.
 But, now they are coming to America.

+In today’s world, drones are used for various purposes and not just to deploy them for purposes of surveillance on the battlefield.
+Companies like Drone My Business are even offering their services to anyone who wants to get great shots of wedding or business to showcase it to the world.
 Drones are known as unmanned aerial vehicle (UAV), which are apart of an unmanned aerial system (UAS), which according to the DoD is a, “system whose components include the necessary equipment, network, and personnel to control an unmanned aircraft.”
 Whereas UAV is, “A powered, aerial vehicle that does not carry a human operator uses aerodynamic forces to provide vehicle lift, can fly autonomously or be piloted remotely, can be expendable or recoverable, and can carry a lethal or non-lethal payload.
 Ballistic or semi-ballistic vehicles, cruise missiles, and artillery projectiles are not considered unmanned aerial vehicles.”

 Currently, federal and local agencies are either using, or they are requesting to start using drones in the US.
 In the FAA Modernization and Reform Act of 2012, this act is to address the domestic use of drones in US airspace.
 By, 2015, UAS should be fully implemented.